cisagov/ScubaGear/baselines/teams.md

 External meeting participants SHOULD NOT be enabled to request control of shared desktops or windows.

 <!--Policy: MS.TEAMS.1.1v1; Criticality: SHOULD -->
 - _Rationale:_ There is risk in granting an external participant control of a shared screen because the participant could potentially perform unauthorized actions on the shared screen.
-This policy reduces that risk by removing the ability of an external participant to request control.
-However, if agency has a legitimate use case to grant this control, it may be done on a 'as-needed' basis.
+This policy reduces that risk by removing an external participant's ability to request control.
+However, if an agency has a legitimate use case to grant this control, it may be done on a case-by-case basis.
 - _Last modified:_ July 2023
-- _Note:_ This policy applies to the Global (Org-wide default) meeting policy and in custom meeting policies if they exist.
+- _Note:_ This policy applies to the Global (Org-wide default) meeting policy, and custom meeting policies if they exist.

 #### MS.TEAMS.1.2v1
 Anonymous users SHALL NOT be enabled to start meetings.

 <!--Policy: MS.TEAMS.1.2v1; Criticality: SHALL -->
-- _Rationale:_ For any agencies that implemented custom policies that provided more flexibility to some users to automatically admit "everyone" to a meeting - this policy provides protection from anonymous users starting meeting to scrape internal contacts.
+- _Rationale:_ For agencies that implemented custom policies providing more flexibility to some users to automatically admit "everyone" to a meeting - this policy provides protection from anonymous users starting meeting to scrape internal contacts.
 - _Last modified:_ July 2023
-- _Note:_ This policy applies to the Global (Org-wide default) meeting policy and in custom meeting policies if they exist.
+- _Note:_ This policy applies to the Global (Org-wide default) meeting policy, and custom meeting policies if they exist.

 #### MS.TEAMS.1.3v1
 Anonymous users and dial-in callers, SHOULD NOT be admitted automatically.

 <!--Policy: MS.TEAMS.1.3v1; Criticality: SHOULD -->
-- _Rationale:_ Allowing the anonymous and dial-in users automatically reduces the control on who can participate in a meeting and potential for data breaches.
-This policy reduces the risk by requiring all anonymous and dial-in users to wait in a lobby until they were admitted by an authorized meeting participant.
+- _Rationale:_ Automatically allowing the anonymous and dial-in users reduces the control on who can participate in a meeting and potential for data breaches.
+This policy reduces the risk by requiring all anonymous and dial-in users to wait in a lobby until admitted by an authorized meeting participant.
 If the agency has a use case to have members of specific trusted organizations and/or B2B guests enter a meeting automatically, custom policies may be created and assigned to authorized meeting organizers.
 - _Last modified:_ July 2023
 - _Note:_ This policy applies to the Global (Org-wide default) meeting policy.
-Custom meeting policies MAY be created that allow more flexibility for specific users.
+Custom meeting policies MAY be created allowing specific users more flexibility.
 For example, B2B guest users and trusted partner members maybe auto admitted into meetings organized by authorized users.

 #### MS.TEAMS.1.4v1
 Internal users SHOULD be admitted automatically.

 <!--Policy: MS.TEAMS.1.4v1; Criticality: SHOULD -->
-- _Rationale:_ Requiring internal users to wait in the lobby for explicit admit can lead to admit fatigue.
-This policy enables the internal users to be automatically admitted to meeting through global policy.
+- _Rationale:_ Requiring internal users to wait in the lobby for explicit admission can lead to admission fatigue.
+This policy enables internal users to be automatically admitted to meeting through global policy.
 - _Last modified:_ July 2023
 - _Note:_ This policy applies to the Global (Org-wide default) meeting policy.
-Custom meeting policies MAY be created that allow more flexibility for specific users.
+Custom meeting policies MAY be created allowing specific users more flexibility.

 #### MS.TEAMS.1.5v1
-Dial-in users, SHOULD NOT be enabled to bypass the lobby.
+Dial-in users SHOULD NOT be enabled to bypass the lobby.

 <!--Policy: MS.TEAMS.1.5v1; Criticality: SHOULD -->
-- _Rationale:_ Allowing the Dial-in users automatically reduces the control on who can participate in a meeting and potential for data breaches.
+- _Rationale:_ Automatically admitting dial-in users reduces control over who can participate in a meeting and increases potential for data breaches.
 This policy reduces the risk by requiring all dial-in users to wait in a lobby until they were admitted by an authorized meeting participant.
 - _Last modified:_ July 2023
-- _Note:_ This policy applies to the Global (Org-wide default) meeting policy and in custom meeting policies if they exist.
+- _Note:_ This policy applies to the Global (Org-wide default) meeting policy, and custom meeting policies if they exist.

 #### MS.TEAMS.1.6v1
 Meeting recording SHOULD be disabled.

 <!--Policy: MS.TEAMS.1.6v1; Criticality: SHOULD -->
-- _Rationale:_ The security risk with allowing all users to record Teams meetings and group calls exposes the ability to capture all audio, video, screen sharing activity, and information shared.
-By disabling the meeting recording setting in the Global (org-wide default) meeting policy an agency will limit this exposure of information.
+- _Rationale:_ Allowing any user to record a Teams meeting or group call may lead to unauthorized disclosure of shared information including audio, video, and shared screens.
+By disabling the meeting recording setting in the Global (org-wide default) meeting policy, an agency limits information exposure.
 - _Last modified:_ July 2023
-- _Note:_ This policy applies to the Global (Org-wide default) meeting policy and in custom meeting policies if they exist.
+- _Note:_ This policy applies to the Global (Org-wide default) meeting policy, and custom meeting policies if they exist.
 Custom policies MAY be created to allow more flexibility for specific users.

 #### MS.TEAMS.1.7v1
 Record an event SHOULD be set to Organizer can record.

 <!--Policy: MS.TEAMS.1.7v1; Criticality: SHOULD -->
-- _Rationale:_ The security risk of the default settings for Live Events is that Live Events are available to be recorded by all participants by default.
-By limiting the recording permissions to only the organizer this minimizes the security risk to the organizer's discretion for these Live Events.
+- _Rationale:_ By default, Live Events can be recorded by all participants increasing the likelihood of an unauthorized disclosure of an event recording.
+Limiting recording permissions to only the organizer minimizes the potential for an unauthorized disclosure of a recording for Live Events.
 - _Last modified:_ July 2023
-- _Note:_ This policy applies to the Global (Org-wide default) meeting policy and in custom meeting policies if they exist.
+- _Note:_ This policy applies to the Global (Org-wide default) meeting policy, and custom meeting policies if they exist.
 Custom policies MAY be created to allow more flexibility for specific users.

 ### Resources